rlivingsus/misc/standaloneBooks.md

 - Roanhorse, Rebecca: Trail of Lightning, Fevered Star
 - Roberts, Adam: Jack Glass
 - Roberto, Adam: The Thing Itself
+- Robson, David: The Expectation Effect: How your Mindset Can Change your World
 - Rollins, James: The Starless Crown
 - Rosling, Hans: Factfulness
 - Rothfuss, Patrick: The Name of the Wind (Kingkiller Chronicle), The Wise Man's Fear